 Lastly, you’ll want to place your water bottles on ice in a galvanized tub, like this, and place in the shade.
 If you have an outdoor bar, place the bottled water there.
 If not, have the tubs of water available near the back of the aisle, off to the side (not necessary to include in photos of your ceremony), and at a location guests won’t miss (near your ceremony programs table is always a good idea).

-Guests can take a bottle of water to enjoy as they find their seats and, of course, make sure there is a recycling bin nearby as guests exit the space so there’s no leftover bottles in the area.
+Guests can take a bottle of water to enjoy as they find their seats and, of course, make sure there is a recycling bin nearby as guests exit the space so there are no leftover bottles in the area.

 Buy Personalized Bottled Water for Weddings